rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Carnap distinguishes that only the philosopher (not the man on the street nor the scientist) asks the external questions about reality outside the linguistic framework.
+-   Carnap goes on about what it means to accept the *thing language*.
+    The system can be constructed by introducing new language expressions (as a sequence of `typdef`s, as he seems to mean).
+-   TODO: What is the nature of numbers?

 ### Quine, W. (1951).
 Two Dogmas of Empiricism.